 where $\alpha_k^{(G_j-N_j-2)}$ is some numerical constant dependent on $k$ and the upper bound $G_j-N_j-2$.
 Note that we define this coefficient such that it is zero for all values of $G_j-N_j-2<0$.
 It is interesting to note that the second term in the above bares a striking resemblance to the form of ${G_j\choose G_j-N_j-2}$ if we expand the binomial coefficient in terms of Stirling numbers of the first kind \cite{Graham, Knuth}.

-With the Majorana weight and entropy now cast in a simpler form, we can easily analyze the system with $N_j<G_j-1$ particles.
+With the Majorana-Schwinger weight and entropy now cast in a simpler form, we can easily analyze the system with $N_j<G_j-1$ particles.
 As we decrease the number of particles from the full or almost full state, the weight begins to decrease polynomially from that of the power of two behavior.
 The mediating term that reduces the number of possible states from the maximal "two-level" system is surprisingly fermion-like.
-It is worth wondering if, in some limit, the Majorana system exhibits the statistics of the regular fermion system.
-If we refer back to Fig. \ref{fig:sub1}, we indeed see that the Majorana weight approaches that of the fermionic system for low particle number.
-We can similarly turn to the entropies derived above to try and decipher if the Majorana system has fermionic-like behavior.
-In Figs. \ref{fig:sub3a}-\ref{fig:sub3d}, we plot the analytic formulae for the Majorana entropy given in Eqns. \eqref{8a}--\eqref{8f}.
-From these plots, it is clear that the Majorana entropy begins fermionic for small particle number and then approaches $(G_j-1)\log 2$ for larger values of $N_j$.
-We now turn to deriving a closed form for the Majorana entropy to analyze this fermionic behavior in greater detail.
+It is worth wondering if, in some limit, the Majorana-Schwinger system exhibits the statistics of the regular fermion system.
+If we refer back to Fig. \ref{fig:sub1}, we indeed see that the Majorana-Schwinger weight approaches that of the fermionic system for low particle number.
+We can similarly turn to the entropies derived above to try and decipher if the Majorana-Schwinger system has fermionic-like behavior.
+In Figs. \ref{fig:sub3a}-\ref{fig:sub3d}, we plot the analytic formulae for the Majorana-Schwinger entropy given in Eqns. \eqref{8a}--\eqref{8f}.
+From these plots, it is clear that the Majorana-Schwinger entropy begins fermionic for small particle number and then approaches $(G_j-1)\log 2$ for larger values of $N_j$.
+We now turn to deriving a closed form for the Majorana-Schwinger entropy to analyze this fermionic behavior in greater detail.